 Unless you plan to travel with a hat box or pack a packable hat, it’s quite a feat bringing one that won’t get easily ruined.
 I know, I’ve tried.
 I once wore a hat all the way from New York City via Amsterdam to Bologna, and boy did I regret it!
 And felt stupid, nonetheless.
 But no sweat.
 Below, I included hat styles that are easy to transport and won’t require you to don an oversized straw hat down the airport terminal.

-I prefer not to wear jewelry that’s too precious or ones that require to be taken off and put back on.
+I prefer not to wear jewelry that’s too precious or ones that require to be taken off and on.
 I like a nice mix of layered necklaces, yellow gold stack rings, and a thin bracelet or two as part of my daily uniform.
-Since it’s summer after all, I opt for pieces with a pop of color like the Davidor cord bracelet and stones like jade that will complement any outfit I put together.
+Since it’s summer, after all, I opt for pieces with a pop of color like the Davidor cord bracelet and stones like jade that will complement any outfit I put together.
 Sometimes, I’ll swap out my earrings for more statement ones, but knowing me, I’ll stick to a smaller sized pair of drop earrings like the Dezso by Sara Beltrán ones below.
-Just remember to take off that jade pendant before jumping into the sea.

 Neutral Carryall Bag